VAMDC/Standards/doc/source/dataAccessProtocol/vamdctap.rst

 #.
 Node **must** return valid XSAMS documents as defined by the latest VAMDC-XSAMS standard in any case
 	when the response document is required.

 #.
-When database contains no data corresponding the query, node **must** return HTTP 204 Status Code,
+When database contains no data corresponding the query, node **must** respond with HTTP 204 Status Code,
-	with empty response body, both for HEAD and GET requests.
+	with empty response body, both for HEAD and GET requests to the /sync endpoint of VAMDC-TAP protocol.

 #.
 Node **must** respond to the vss2 query **SELECT SPECIES** with an XSAMS document containing only species
 	information about all molecules, atoms and particles contained in node database, without states and processes data.
 Response should be given within a reasonable amount of time, no more than 30 seconds.

 #.
 Node **must** support gzip content encoding of transferred data, as defined in HTTP specification.
 	This is employed to preserve the bandwidth and speed up the transfer of data, since XSAMS documents compress very well.

 #.
-Node **must** support HEAD requests to the TAP sync endpoint, giving reasonable values within VAMDC-COUNT-*
+Node **must** support HTTP HEAD requests to the TAP sync endpoint, giving sensible values in VAMDC-COUNT-*
 	headers.
 Response to HEAD requests should be generated within a reasonable amount of time, no more than 30 seconds.
 Values may be inaccurate, but should give a view on how much data will be returned by the node for GET request.

 #.
 If node contains transitional data, it **must** support queries by **RadTransWavelength**, defining transition
-	wavelength in vacuum in Angstrems
+	wavelength in vacuum in Angstroms.
+Use of this keyword is a common convention for clients querying the transition data.

 #.
 Node **must** provide sensible sample queries in Capabilities registration.